oVirt/ovirt-site/source/feature/network-custom-properties.html.md

 *   Email: <lvernia@redhat.com>
 *   IRC: lvernia at #ovirt (irc.oftc.net)

-### Current Status

-*   To be proposed to oVirt-3.5
-*   Last updated: ,

 ### Detailed Description

 Just like we can define VM-wide and vNIC-profile-specific custom properties, we would like to set per-network ones.
 This would allow users to pass special parameters to tweak the way by which Vdsm sets up a network on a host.
+Preset property keys will exist for bridge options and for ethtool options.

+It should be noted that ethtool options do not really belong to the properties of a network, but rather to those of an interface.
+However, implementation-wise it would be simpler to include them as part of network custom properties.
+This might be remedied in the future, if it turns out to be too confusing for users.

 ### Benefit to oVirt